sthysel/arch-install/README.md

 ## Internet

-Arch installs of the internets so be sure you an get to it.
+Arch installs of the internets so be sure you can get to it.
 I swapped out the accursed good for fuckall broadcom card and put in a sweet intel job.

-Use ```# wifi_menu ``` and connect to your wifi network.
+Use ```# wifi_menu``` and connect to your wifi network.
 Alternatively plug in your USB ethernet adaptor you stole from your previous job.

 ## Make partitions